 Cookware made from copper, aluminum or glass will not work on induction cooktops.
 The cookware must be made from metal that supports a magnetic field.
 Utensils for induction cooking are usually made of cast iron, enamel coated cast iron or stainless steel.
 Pots and pans must have an absolutely flat bottom.
-The lack a flat button would lessen the surface area coming in contact with the surface of the cooktop, thereby reducing the efficiency of induction cooking.
+The lack of a flat button would lessen the surface area coming in contact with the surface of the cooktop, thereby reducing the efficiency of induction cooking.

 How to Make Sure that Your Cookware is Compatible for Induction?

 The common way to make sure your pan is induction-cooktop-friendly is by placing a simple magnet on the bottom of the cookware.
 If the magnet readily clings to the base the utensil will work with an induction cooktop.
-Most of newer cookware utensils have an induction symbol on the packaging or on the bottom of the cookware.
+Most of the newer cookware utensils have an induction symbol on the packaging or on the bottom of the cookware.

 How to Use a Non-Induction Cookware with an Induction Cooktop?